 The Group operates a defined contribution Mandatory Provident Fund retirement benefits scheme (the "MPF Scheme") under the Mandatory Provident Fund Schemes Ordinance for those employees who are eligible to participate in the MPF Scheme.
 Contributions are made based on a percentage of the employees' basic salaries and are charged to the consolidated statement of profit or loss as they become payable in accordance with the rules of the MPF Scheme.
 The assets of the MPF Scheme are held separately from those of the Group in an independently administered fund.
 The Group's employer contributions vest fully with the employees when contributed into the MPF Scheme.
+Under the MPF Scheme, the employer and its employees are each required to make contribution to the MPF Scheme at 5% of the employee's relevant income subject to a cap of monthly relevant income of HK\$30,000.
+Contributions to the MPF Scheme vest immediately.

 The employees of the Group's subsidiaries which operate in Mainland China are required to participate in a central pension scheme operated by the local municipal government.
 These subsidiaries are required to contribute a certain percentage of its payroll costs to the central pension scheme.
 The only obligation of the Group with respect to the central pension scheme is to pay the ongoing contribution under the central pension scheme.
 The contributions are charged to the consolidated statement of profit or loss as they become payable in accordance with the rules of the central pension scheme.
+The Group's employer contributions vest fully with the employees when contributed in the central pension scheme.
+The Group has no forfeiture of pension scheme contributions (i.e. contributions processed by the employer on behalf of the employee who has exited the scheme prior to vesting of such contributions).
+As at 31 December 2021, no forfeited contribution under the pension scheme of the Group is available for deduction of contribution payable in coming years.